 The DLA is authorized to provide its services to the public by selling fuel to various non-Federal parties.
 By doing so, DLA is building partnerships with non-Federal customers (including commercial entities/Agencies), as well as international partners.
-For FY 2021, DLA Energy budgeted to sell 7.0 million barrels to non-Federal customers, and actual fuel sales to non-Federal customers was 5.1 million barrels.
-Due to the operational impact of COVID-19, the actual sales did not meet the budgeted sales for the year.
+For FY 2022, DLA Energy budgeted to sell 7.0 million barrels to non-Federal customers, and actual fuel sales to non-Federal customers was 5.5 million barrels.
+Due to the reduction of operations overseas, the actual sales did not meet the budgeted sales for the year.
 WCF Energy will continue to evaluate fuel purchase, storage, and distribution processes, planning to implement modifications which are cost-justified and will increase efficiency and fuel availability in future periods.